lm2r/lmrun/README.md

 1. Set up your [local environment](#local-environment).
 2. Follow instructions in `init` to initialize the cloud environment.
 3. Follow instructions in `mesh` to deploy the cluster mesh.
-4. Pick any other root subfolder to launch a use case or `workspace` if you're new to LMRun.
+4. Go to `workspace` for example templates and use cases.
-5. Make it yours: change models, tune configuration, add resources, etc..
+5. Make them yours: change models, tune configuration, add resources, etc..

+> MLOps services like prompt tracing and experiment tracking are coming soon.

 ## Local Environment
 1. Complete [system configuration](#system-configuration).